Birmingham is the largest city in the UK after London, but often gets forgotten when it comes to lists of the UK’s hottest night spots.

 Centrally located right next to the station, Tonight Josephine is not one to go for if you’re after a quiet drink.

-However, if you’re into outrageous interior design, party vibes, and bright in-your-face cocktails then it’s the perfect place to kick off your night out.
+They are proudly party-focused, so if you’re into outrageous interior design, party vibes, and bright in-your-face cocktails then it’s the perfect place to kick off your night out.

 Always fabulous, never forgettable, Tonight Josephine is an experience you won’t forget.